Wills, Probate and Estates

 - Inventory records, 1809-1883, list the material assets of the estate.

-In 2012, Judge James Cissell, of the Hamilton County Probate Court, permitted his staff to assist HCGS volunteers to create a master A to Z surname index for probate account and inventory records.
+In 2012, Judge James Cissell, then judge of the Hamilton County Probate Court, permitted his staff to assist HCGS volunteers to create a master A to Z surname index for probate account and inventory records.
 At that time, only those that survived the March 1884 fire at the Hamilton County court house were indexed.
 Since the book indexes were very poor, every book page was read.
 This enabled HCGS to not only provide full names of all deceased persons, but to include their spouses, heirs and administrators who had the same surname, as well as the names of all minors and their guardians.
 This is a unique and very accurate list of 10,000 names in probate records before the fire.
 The additional data is described in the table below.

 Obtaining a copy of the original records

 When you find a reference, write down the book type, volume number, page number.
 For example, book act vol. 5 page no. 167.

 Use these charts to find the microfilm box ID number for each of the records you wish to see at the Probate Court and at the Public Library of Cincinnati and Hamilton County (PLCH):

 Description of columns in the master surname index